-The story begins when ace detective Harry Goodman goes mysteriously missing, prompting his 21-year-old son Tim to find out what happened.
+Ace detective Harry Goodman goes mysteriously missing, prompting his 21-year-old son, Tim, to find out what happened.
 Aiding in the...
 [More]

 Critics Consensus: Impressively cast and beautifully filmed, All Is True takes an elegiac look at Shakespeare's final days.

-The year is 1613, Shakespeare is acknowledged as the greatest writer of the age.
+The year is 1613, and Shakespeare is acknowledged as the greatest writer of the age.
 But disaster strikes when his...
 [More]

 Critics Consensus: Smart, timely, and brought to life by a terrific cast, Late Night is a workplace comedy with a lot of heart -- and just as many laughs.